 Cultural reproduction theory

-On the one hand, Pierre Bourdieu´s cultural and social reproduction theory opened the debate to new types of capital- social capital and cultural capital- as resources that can produce profit and ensure social status, beside the traditional economic capital, and are transmitted across generations.
+On the one hand, Pierre Bourdieu´s (SOURCE) cultural and social reproduction theory opened the debate to new types of capital- social capital and cultural capital- as resources that can produce profit and ensure social status, beside the traditional economic capital, and are transmitted across generations.
 Bourdieu defines social capital as the aggregate of the resources given by the possession of a network of relationships that provides recognition and collectively owned capital; it can be institutionalized in the form of a title of nobility (Richardson, J., 1986).
 Additionally, cultural capital can be represented in three forms: in the form of long-lasting dispositions of the mind and body, in the form of cultural goods (books, pictures, instruments), and in the institutionalized form of educational qualifications.
 This type of capital is transmitted within the family, “(…) the most powerful principle of the symbolic efficacy of cultural capital no doubt lies in the logic of its transmission.
-The process of appropriating objectified cultural capital and the time necessary for it to take place mainly depend on the cultural capital embodied in the whole family.”
-(Richardson, J., 1986).
+The process of appropriating objectified cultural capital and the time necessary for it to take place mainly depend on the cultural capital embodied in the whole family” (Richardson, J., 1986: PAGE NUMBER).

 Moreover, cultural capital is intertwined with economic capital.
 Time is necessary to acquire and transmit cultural capital, in the case of the parents, usable time to spend with their children, and in the case of children, time to study school or higher education.
-According to Bourdieu, time is acquired by possession of economic capital (Richardson, J., 1986), for instance a kid from a wealthy family does not need to worry about working, while a kid from a poor background may need to stop studying to provide economic resources to its household.
+According to Bourdieu (SOURCE), time is acquired by possession of economic capital (Richardson, J., 1986), for instance a child from a wealthy family does not need to worry about working, while a child from a poor background may need to stop studying to provide economic resources to its household.
 In the same way, parents from a poor household may need to work extra hours to financially support the family, reducing the time with their children.
 In this way economic constraints not only can affect a family income wise, but also reduce its cultural capital.

-In this light, Bourdieu posits that different forms of capital and socialized habits are transmitted within the family (codes, values, attitudes) that ultimately reproduce social structure.
-“This theory [cultural and social reproduction] offers an explanation for intergenerational associations in educational attainment and for achievement gaps between children of diverse origins (Burger, K. and Walk, M., 2016).
-Hence, the effect of families´ social background on educational attainment of a kid is due not only to economic resources, but also to a greater quantity of cultural and social resources of privileged parents (De Graaf, N. et al., 2000).
+In this light, Bourdieu (YEAR) posits that different forms of capital and socialized habits are transmitted within the family (codes, values, attitudes) that ultimately reproduce social structure.
+“This theory [cultural and social reproduction] offers an explanation for intergenerational associations in educational attainment and for achievement gaps between children of diverse origins (Burger, K. and Walk, M., 2016: PAGE NUMBER).
+Hence, the effect of families´ social background on educational attainment of a child is due not only to economic resources, but also to a greater quantity of cultural and social resources of privileged parents (De Graaf, N. et al., 2000).

 Inequality in Education Opportunities theory